-What I see happening across Alaska is twofold.
+What I see happening across the Alaska is two fold.
 First the last two generations have become better educated, have experienced and understand the outside world and are now better equipped to balance the challenges they are facing with the increasing numbers of outsiders coming into their regions.
-Across Alaska you can find in rural communities many adults whose children have gone or are attending college, taken voc-ed and or other types of specialized training.
+Across Alaska you can find in rural communities many of the adults and their children have gone or are attending college, taken voc-ed and or other types of specialized training.
 In this case higher Education has been very successful.

 The down fall of this increased awareness and understanding of the outside world is the loss of knowing their culture, speaking their language and learning the traditional ways of living and seeing the world.
 The latter points play a very important role in how Natives can and should protect their region and culture.
 For centuries they learned to understand how to live with the land, not off the land.
 How to utilize everything they harvested from local resources without over exploitation.
 Today Native children are not being taught this because we have been taught that they should and must understand the outside world to survive.
-What happens when our children want return without a sense of place, sense of respect for what once was and a sense of self-respect and reliance to be able to survive where it once was common knowledge.
+What happens when our children want to return home and live a traditional life?
+They return without a sense of place, sense of respect for what once was and a sense of self-respect and reliance to be able to survive where it once was common knowledge.
 I am not suggesting that we drop everything and go back to our traditional ways, it is too late to do this.